 For more information, or to schedule an appointment, please click here

-The Biorepository and MCTL are open to investigators at Emory and CHOA, as well as collaborators within and outside of Emory
+Children's Clinical and Translational Discovery Core is open to investigators at Emory and CHOA, as well as collaborators within and outside of Emory.

 Mission: Support and compliment the research efforts of qualified investigators by providing laboratory research services and access to biological samples that represent a variety of diagnoses and healthy volunteers